Neuroendocrine tumours (NETs)

 Other treatment options you may have include:

 Some NETs are slow-growing and may not change for months or years.
 If a NET spreads but is not causing symptoms, you may not need treatment straight away.
 Your doctor will monitor you with regular check-ups.
-You will have the option of treatment if symptoms develop.
+If symptoms develop, you will have the option of treatment.

 Interferon alpha (IntronA®)